 The right to vote for women was a steady movement that lasted for many decades in the search for equal democratic rights.
 The 19th Amendment to the American Constitution allowed women the voting right—a right known as women's suffrage.
-The first nationwide convention for women’s votes was held in 1848 in New York, Seneca Falls.
-This movement to demand for the vote became a strong propeller for women’s rights and helped in raising public awareness.
+The first national convention for women’s votes was held in 1848 in New York, Seneca Falls.
+This movement to demand the vote became a strong propeller for women’s rights and helped in raising public awareness.

 Origins of Women's Suffrage

 As the women's suffrage movement grew stronger, many women began to oppose the traditional idea that the only true woman was a submissive wife and mother preoccupied with the home and family affairs.
-Instead, they embraced their greater role to society.
+Instead, they embraced their greater role in society.
 Arguments for women’s right to vote included that women are equal before God and to their male counterparts, as well as the fact that they paid taxes, participated in local elections, and had already gotten the right to vote in other countries.